qdrant/landing_page/qdrant-landing/content/articles/what-are-embeddings.md

 We plan to go deeper into selecting the best model based on performance, cost, integration ease, and scalability in a future post.

-## Create a Neural Search Service with FastEmbed
+## Create a neural search service with Fastmbed

 Now that you’re familiar with the core concepts around vector embeddings, how about start building your own [Neural Search Service](/documentation/tutorials/neural-search/)?